Musicals101.com

 b.
 Nov.
 28. 1887 (New York City) - d.
 May 13, 1924 (NYC)

-As a staff composer for the Shubert Brothers, this prolific composer provided dozens of lighthearted (if uninspired) melodies.
-Later, he contributed songs to several editions of the Ziegfeld Follies, and collaborated with lyricist Otto Harbach on the popular Going Up (1917).
-Hirsch and Harbach wrote the score for George M. Cohan's production Mary (1920), including the hit song "Love Nest."
-This warm but simple melody was resurrected years later as the theme song for TV's Burns & Allen Show.
+After getting his start as a Tin Pan Alley song-plugger, this prolific tunesmith began contributing songs to Dockstader's Minstrels and various Broadway productions.
+Hirsch became a staff composer for the Shubert Brothers, providing lighthearted melodies for numerous musicals.
+He also contributed songs to several editions of the Ziegfeld Follies, and collaborated with lyricist Otto Harbach on the popular Going Up (1917).
+Hirsch and Harbach also wrote the score for George M. Cohan's production Mary (1920), including the hit song "Love Nest."
+(This warm but simple melody was resurrected years later as the theme song for TV's Burns & Allen Show.)
+He died of pneumonia at age 36.

 Holm, Hanya